 Another sports organization utilizing social media is the Cleveland Indians.
 The organization summed up what they are doing by explaining that, “We’re creating new brand ambassadors who are then going out and talking about the Indians experience and are in essence spreading our message” (Fisher, 2011).
 The team created a social media suite with twelve seats and wireless Internet access for bloggers and other social media contributors.

 Boston’s Fans Input

 Another baseball organization that utilizes social media to enhance their brand is the Boston Red Sox.
 When the Boston Bruins were in the Stanley Cup, the Red Sox asked fans for their input on social media to determine if they should move their game to an earlier time that day so that fans could still watch both games.
 They received 4,300 Facebook likes and 650 tweets.

 Feedback from Actual Social Media Followers

 One study from 2013 surveyed over 2,000 fans about their use of social media in order to determine the effects of sports branding.
-Results found that “Seven out of 10 sports fans who Like or follow a brand online say they're open to sharing brand content, buying goods or engaging with social posts”.
-Surprisingly enough the most use site for social media was Facebook, with the lowest being Instagram.
+Results found that “Seven out of 10 sports fans who Like or follow a brand online say they're open to sharing brand content, buying goods or engaging with social posts.”
+Surprisingly enough the most used site for social media was Facebook, with the lowest being Instagram.
 The number one way that fans were likely to follow a sports organization on social media was if they offered a coupon or discount.
-What is most important for the sports team besides the following that they are gaining on social media, is that by utilizing social media they are encouraging fans to talk to other about their brand, which increases popularity.
+What is most important for the sports team besides the following that they are gaining on social media, is that by utilizing social media they are encouraging fans to talk to others about their brand, which increases popularity.